cliveyg/poptape-auctions/README.md

 to the bare minimum.

 #### Extra bits:
-All queues and exchanges on on a RabbitMQ virtual host as set in the microservice config file.
+All queues and exchanges are on a RabbitMQ virtual host as set in the microservice config file.
+This virtual host needs to be created seperately via the Rabbit CLI or web interface.
 Due to websockets, by default, having a timeout of 60 secs I've instigated a timer that sends a 'ping' websocket frame back to the client/browser to keep the connection alive.
-Browsers automatically respond with a pong websocket frame.
+Browsers automatically respond with a 'pong' websocket frame.

 Cowboy docs recommend that cowboy only respond to pings and not send pings as too many timers on the webserver could be a bad thing.
 However there doesn't exist a facility in the